 The Faith Flanagan Fellowship Program provides ArtTable Chapter mentorship and a one-year provisional membership in the DC Chapter to a few select individuals with at least 2 years of experience in the visual arts field.
 The D.C.
-Chapter has selected 4 women for a one-year mentorship beginning Fall 2018 Applications will open in April, 2019.
+Chapter will select up to 4 women for a one-year mentorship beginning Fall 2019.
+Applications are open.